philc/vimium/README.md

 - Link-hints modes now accept a `count` prefix; for example, use `3F` to open three new background tabs.
 Use `999F` to open *many* tabs.
 Exit early with `Escape`.
+- `gg` now accepts a `count` prefix.
+It scrolls to an absolute position measured from the top of the window (and a multiple of `scrollStepSize`).

 1.54 (2016-01-30)